Medical school: Hong Kong

-The competition of entering the medical undergraduate programs is intense as the number of intakes each year is very limited: in 2019, the quota is 265 from each school (530 in total), hence candidates need to attain an excellent examination result and good performance in interviews.
-The schools put a great emphasis on students' languages (both Chinese and English) and communication skills as they need to communicate with other health care professionals and patients or their families in the future.
+Admission to a medical program is highly competitive as the number of intakes each year is limited.
+As of 2024, the first year intake of each program is 295 (590 in total).
+Hence, candidates need to attain an excellent examination result and good performance in interviews.
+The schools put a great emphasis on students' languages (both Chinese and English) and communication skills as they need to communicate with other healthcare professionals and patients or their families in the future.

 During their studies at the medical schools, students need to accumulate enough clinical practicing hours in addition before their graduation.